cnp3/ebook/protocols/tcp.rst

 .. index:: delayed acknowledgments

 This retransmission strategy has been refined based on the experience of using TCP on the Internet.
 The first refinement was a clarification of the strategy used to send acknowledgments.
 As TCP uses piggybacking, the easiest and less costly method to send acknowledgments is to place them in the data segments sent in the other direction.
 However, few application layer protocols exchange data in both directions at the same time and thus this method rarely works.
 For an application that is sending data segments in one direction only, the remote TCP entity returns empty TCP segments whose only useful information is their acknowledgment number.
 This may cause a large overhead in wide area network if a pure `ACK` segment is sent in response to each received data segment.
 Most TCP implementations use a `delayed acknowledgment` strategy.
 This strategy ensures that piggybacking is used whenever possible, otherwise pure `ACK` segments are sent for every second received data segments when there are no losses.
 When there are losses or reordering, `ACK` segments are more important for the sender and they are sent immediately :rfc:`813` :rfc:`1122`.
 This strategy relies on a new timer with a short delay (e.g. 50 milliseconds) and one additional flag in the TCB.
-It can be implemented as follows :
+It can be implemented as follows.

 .. code-block:: python

     reception of a data segment:
-     if pkt.seq==rcv.nxt:   # segment received in sequence if delayedack :
+        if pkt.seq == rcv.nxt:  # segment received in sequence
+            if delayed_ack:
                 send pure ack segment
-	   cancel acktimer
-	   delayedack=False
+                delayed_ack = False
+                ack_timer.cancel()
             else:
-	   delayedack=True
-	   start acktimer
+                delayed_ack = True
+                ack_timer.start()
         else:  # out of sequence segment
             send pure ack segment
-        if delayedack:
+            if delayed_ack:
-	   delayedack=False
-	   cancel acktimer
+                delayed_ack = False
+                ack_timer.cancel()

-  transmission of a data segment:  # piggyback ack
+    transmission of a data segment:  # piggyback ack if delayed_ack:
-     if delayedack:
-     	delayedack=False
-        cancel acktimer
+            delayed_ack = False
+            ack_timer.cancel()

     acktimer expiration:
         send pure ack segment
-     delayedack=False
+        delayed_ack = False

 Due to this delayed acknowledgment strategy, during a bulk transfer, a TCP implementation usually acknowledges every second TCP segment received.